Mourning the missing in Israel's 'cemeteries of numbers'

 Right to mourn

 Dalal al-Mughrabi's grave was dug three decades after she was killed.
 She had led an attack from northern Lebanon that ended with 38 Israelis killed, including 13 children, when a bus kidnapped by her cell exploded during a shootout with Israeli forces.
+Because of her leading role as a woman, it became a case that shocked Israelis.

 Born in Lebanon to a Lebanese mother and a Palestinian father, the return of her body to Beirut was part of a 2008 exchange organised and celebrated by Hezbollah.
 The burial was to take place in a cemetery overlooked by her family home.